 Under the guidance of Carlisle and his staff, a revamped sports performance program helped support an overall departmental effort that led Purdue to one of the finest years in its athletic history in 2011-12.

-He joined Purdue from the San Francisco 49ers, where he served as the head strength and conditioning coach for four years (2008-11).
+Carlisle joined Purdue from the San Francisco 49ers, where he served as the head strength and conditioning coach for four years (2008-11).
 He initially started with the 49ers as an assistant strength and conditioning coach (2005-08) before taking over the program.
 He served under head coach and Pro Football Hall of Fame linebacker Mike Singletary in San Francisco.

-Carlisle has additionally worked as a speed coach for the Philadelphia Eagles (2000-04) and spent two years as the speed development coordinator for the Tampa Bay Rays (1997-98).
+Carlisle additionally has worked as a speed coach for the Philadelphia Eagles (2000-04) and spent two years as the speed development coordinator for the Tampa Bay Rays (1997-98).

-He is the owner and operator of Lightning Fast Training Systems, LLC, which was founded in 1994.
+He was the owner and operator of Lightning Fast Training Systems, LLC, which was founded in 1994.
 Lightning Fast Training Systems has trained more than 10,000 athletes in 20 sports, produced more than 1,000 Division I athletes, and Carlisle's instructional videos on speed training have consistently been top sellers.

-He served on the Sports Performance Advisory Council with Under Armour (2008-11) and is a member of the NIKE SPARQ Advisory Board.
+He served on the Sports Performance Advisory Council with Under Armour (2008-11) and is a member of the Nike SPARQ Advisory Board.